Music and Art inspire a romance, a dream, and a place.

 It was then that his parents decided to go ahead with the idea to bequeath Caramoor after their deaths as a center for music and the arts in memory of their son.
-Like most of the great houses of Europe, the Rosens already had the practice of opening Caramoor to anyone who would ask to see the house and collection, and in 1946 the first public concert took place.
+Like most of the great houses of Europe, the Rosens already had the practice of opening Caramoor to anyone who would ask to see the house and collection, and in 1946 the first public concert took place in the Music Room.
 Also to celebrate their son’s life, the Rosens decided to create the Walter Bigelow Rosen Professor of Music at Harvard.
 After many years of arduous work, Walter Rosen was able to see it come to fruition just a few months before he died.
 The first appointed professor was the composer Randall Thompson.
 Chaya Czernowin, professor of composition, currently holds the post.

-Just before his death, Walter Rosen was looking into having a new, larger theater built on the property, a task he wasn’t able to accomplish.
+Just before his death, Walter Rosen was looking into having a new, larger theater built on the estate, a task he wasn’t able to accomplish.
 Lucie Rosen made it her mission to see her late husband’s wish carried out, and in 1958 the Venetian Theater was inaugurated with a performance by the contralto Marian Anderson.
 Even though in great pain from a terrible car accident just a couple of months prior, Lucie personally greeted all in the audience, a practice she continued throughout her life.
 Under her leadership, the Music Festival flourished and she continued to be a major force in the intellectual life in New York City, maintaining a keen interest in the arts and artists.
 Lucie Bigelow Rosen died in 1968 at her residence in Manhattan.

 The Rosens’ daughter Anne was for many years on the Board of Trustees at Caramoor and when her mother died she was instrumental in getting her parents’ country home opened to the public.
 She brought in curators from the Metropolitan Museum of Art to catalogue all the objects in the collection and was influential in the construction of the New Wing to accommodate three period rooms and important objects from the Rosens’ townhouse.
 Anne Stern died in Maine in 2009 at the age of 92.